Pwd9000-ML/terraform-azurerm-secure-backend/examples/advanced/README.md

 - main terraform file (main.tf)
 - backend terraform file (backend.tf)
-- .tfvars file (terraform.tfvars)
+- .tfvars file (terraform.auto.tfvars)

-The main.tf and terraform.tfvars files can be amended to create a secure terraform environment backend as described in the module readme.
+The `main.tf` and `terraform.auto.tfvars` files can be amended to create a secure terraform environment backend as described in the module readme.
-Amend terraform.tfvars with relevant SubscriptionID and TenantID that will be used with the azuread and azurerm provider.
+Amend `terraform.auto.tfvars` with relevant SubscriptionID and TenantID that will be used with the azuread and azurerm provider.
-Amend backend.tf to migrate state to remote state.
+Amend `backend.tf` to migrate state to remote state.

 ## Usage

-1. Clone or copy the two files in this path to a local directory and open a command prompt.
+1. Clone or copy the files in this path to a local directory and open a command prompt.
-2. Amend the .tf file and .tfvars file with desired variables.
+2. Amend `main.tf` and `terraform.auto.tfvars` with desired variables.
 3. Log into azure using CLI "az login".
-4. run: Terraform init
-5. BUILD:
+4. BUILD:

     ```hcl
     terraform init